MikeTaylor/scottkit/manual/reference.md

 inhibits the automatic initial string.
 For example, the room definition

-	%room ledge1
-	*I'm on a narrow ledge by a chasm.
-Across the chasm is the Throne-room
+	room ledge1 "*I'm on a narrow ledge by a chasm.
+Across the chasm is the Throne-room"

 is described to the player simply as

 	I'm on a narrow ledge by a chasm.
 Across the chasm is the Throne-room

-### %exit
+### exit

-	%exit u stump
+	exit up stump

 Specifies that it's possible to move from the most recently defined room in the direction indicated by the first argument, and that doing